Foods that are high in vitamin D are crucial for keeping your body healthy.

 More: Pork recipes

 Pork is pretty high up the vitamin D scale, beaten only by options like beef liver.
-Add pork chops or steaks to your regular dinner rotation and you’ll get a nutritious hit of the vitamin (even better, cook them on a barbecue in the sunshine!)
+Add pork chops or a medium cooked steak to your regular dinner rotation and you’ll get a nutritious hit of the vitamin (even better, cook them on a barbecue in the sunshine!)

 More: Milk recipes